sapcc/gatekeeper-addons/README.md

 # gatekeeper-addons

-Addons for our setup of OPA Gatekeeper
+Custom addons for our setup of [Open Policy Agent's Gatekeeper](https://github.com/open-policy-agent/gatekeeper).
+Check the README files in the subdirectories for details.